precondition/dactyl-manuform-keymap/readme.md

 1. Home row mods: All the modifiers on the home row.
 2. `TD_DOT`: Double tap the dot key to produce <kbd>.</kbd><kbd>space</kbd><kbd>One-Shot Shift</kbd> to quickly flow from one sentence to another.
 3. One-Shot Swap Hand: For one-handed typing.
-4. `CAPS_WORD`: Capitalizes the next word you type and then automatically toggle off Caps Lock.
+4. `CAPS_WORD_LOCK`: Capitalizes the next word you type and then automatically toggle off Caps Lock.
 Perfect for typing all-caps IDENTIFIERS in code.
+This is a hand-rolled version of [Caps Word](https://docs.qmk.fm/#/feature_caps_word) that works on the basis of Caps Lock, unlike the core QMK feature which is based on weak Shifts.
+That makes it easier to keep track of its state and better handles corner cases with less firmware size.
 5. `REPEAT`: Repeat the last (modified) keystroke.
 This is used to eliminate the same-finger use that stems from double-tapping the same key.
 Ideally, this should be a thumb key but I couldn't fit it in my cluster in a satisfying manner.

 ### OS Setup